Climate change is one of the biggest challenges of our time and we are focused on reducing our contributions.

 We have put in place a multi-year programme to improve safety in our workplaces driven by the belief that all injuries are preventable.

 In 2021, we launched our line-led Safety Leadership Programme providing a purpose-built framework for leadership development to enhance safety across the organisation.
+In FY24, we launched the Protect Culture Maturity Framework (or ‘Colours Framework’), supporting our businesses, teams, and individuals as their safety culture shifts from reactive, at-risk compliance cultures through to more team-based, interdependent and high performing safety cultures.

-Our leaders’ efforts are making a difference:
+Our leaders’ efforts are making a difference in FY24:

-• 86% of all our people believe that all injuries are preventable, and 89% believe leaders take responsibility for safety at work.
+87% of all our people believe that all injuries are preventable, and 90% believe leaders take responsibility for safety at work.

 By embedding sustainability across all that we do, we are also showing care to the people we work and connect with every day.
 We have introduced market-leading policies and processes to ensure everyone feels welcome.